 Banks have traditionally spent little on marketing, relying on necessity to drive revenue.
 For example, a study of 256 banks in the USA revealed that most of them spend 0.077% of total revenue on marketing, while the median marketing spend for all businesses is 13%.

 At the same time, digital sales could account for as much as 40% of new bank revenue within 5 years.
 In Western Europe, banks already report half of new revenue from digital sales.
 The USA is trailing these numbers, but not by far.
-In short, banks have just a few years to enter into and capitalize on a growing digital market and creating a financial online marketing strategy is crucial to developing a brand presence.
+In short, banks have just a few years to enter into and capitalize on a growing digital market and creating a digital marketing strategy for financial services is crucial to developing a brand presence.

 Digital touches every aspect of operations, from product development to risk management and human capital.
-A successful online marketing strategy for banks must be based on how digital drives value, consumer behavior, market dynamics, and prioritization based on specific organizational goals.
+Successful digital marketing for banks must be based on how digital drives value, consumer behavior, market dynamics, and prioritization based on specific organizational goals.

 Personalization – Online banking allows organizations to collect data in volumes never dreamed of before.
-Leveraging data and analytics allows you to apply that information to create highly targeted offers, both for creating new customers and cross-selling – at the point of sale, and throughout the customer’s lifespan.
+Digital marketing for banks should involve leveraging data and analytics to create highly targeted offers, both for creating new customers and cross-selling – at the point of sale, and throughout the customer’s lifespan.
 The availability of big data makes it possible to generate and use customer insight for marketing, cross and up-selling, and even customer relationship management.
 This also means understanding your market demographic, segmenting and targeting your marketing efforts, and creating content and value for each demographic.

 Automation – Digital marketing gives you the tools to automate marketing tasks like bidding on ads, sending emails when users click on links, creating personalized plans using contextual choices, and even A/B or split-testing ads to see which are working and which aren’t.
 Automation should be an important element of your online marketing strategy, simply because it cuts costs, can improve the quality of output, and greatly reduces the number of marketing experts needed to complete tasks.